Resolute desk: Franklin D. Roosevelt and the kneehole panel

 Franklin D. Roosevelt turned the Yellow Oval Room into his Oval Study, where both he and Harry S. Truman used the Resolute desk.
-Roosevelt kept the desk covered in personal mementos and, when entertaining visitors, would mix alcoholic drinks atop the desk.
+Roosevelt kept the desk covered in personal mementos and, when entertaining visitors, would mix alcoholic drinks on the desk.

 While the desk was in use in the Oval Study, President Roosevelt requested that a panel be installed in the rear kneehole, but it was not installed until 1945 after Roosevelt had died.
-The earliest documented reasoning for the addition of this panel comes from a 1962 phone call readout with Rudolph Bauss, the National Park Service employee who carved and constructed the panel. while referring to President Franklin D. Roosevelt, Bauss stated, "The President requested that a panel be placed in the desk for the following reasons: 1.) to hide the iron braces on his legs; 2.) to conceal a safe which the President wished to place just behind the panel."
+The earliest documented reasoning for the addition of this panel comes from a 1962 phone call readout with Rudolph Bauss, the National Park Service employee who carved and constructed the panel. while referring to Franklin D. Roosevelt, Bauss stated, "The President requested that a panel be placed in the desk for the following reasons: 1.) to hide the iron braces on his legs; 2.) to conceal a safe which the President wished to place just behind the panel."
 Roosevelt wore leg braces and was in a wheelchair most of the time due to polio.

 This statement by Bauss has become the official story for this panel and has been repeated in many official channels and well researched articles and books.
 Sarah Fling, a historian with the White House Historical Association disagrees with this narrative in her article, "A Resolute Myth: Debunking the Resolute Desk Panel," noting that Roosevelt used this desk in a non-public facing room, he did not have panels installed in other public desks he used, and that the designs by Lorenzo Winslow for the panel are dated June 13, 1945, which is two months after Roosevelt's sudden death.
 Fling believes Bauss's memory was inaccurate and there is no evidence the decision to add the panel was tied to Roosevelt's disability.